 The reclamation of 480 acres of land on the foreshore was started.
 This included the expansion of the harbour and the expansion of the central city by some 270 acres.

-The first of a series of laws was promulgated in National Parliament which diminished the voting rights of non-Whites in the Cape (Representation of Natives Act).
+The first of a series of laws were promulgated in National Parliament which diminished the voting rights of non-Whites in the Cape (Representation of Natives Act).

 The Prohibition of Mixed Marriages Act was promulgated.
 Post Office apartheid also started: Europeans and non-Europeans had to stand in separate queues in post offices and were served at different counters.